 The real magic lies in Tabletop Simulator’s ability to let you create your own games, use custom assets, write your own scripts, manipulate the physics, and enjoy the experience your own way.
 You can even flip the table over and send everything flying if things aren’t going your way!

 Get started with the best free games on Tabletop Simulator.

 Another Lone Wolf product (Hero Lab, Realm Works), Army Builder is designed specifically for use with tabletop miniature games like Warhammer 40,000, Lord of the Rings, Warmachine and many more.
 The software is available for both Windows and Mac, with a free roster viewer app also available on iOS devices.

-When you’re ready you can print out a quick reference sheet for you to consult during gameplay, or simply use the free iPad or iPhone app instead.
-You can buy Army Builder for $39.99 which provides access to all supported games (no need to buy separate licenses for separate game systems).
+When you’re ready you can print out a quick reference sheet for you to consult during gameplay, or simply use the free iOS app instead.
+You can buy Army Builder for $39.99, which provides access to all supported games (no need to buy separate licenses for separate game systems).